-If you sold or exchanged a District of Columbia Enterprise Zone (DC Zone) asset that you acquired after 1997and held for more than 5 years, you may be able to exclude the amount of "qualified capital gain."
+If you sold or exchanged a District of Columbia Enterprise Zone (DC Zone) asset that you acquired after December 31, 1997, and before January 1, 2010, and held for more than 5 years, you may be able to exclude the amount of "qualified capital gain."
 The qualified gain is, generally, any gain recognized in a trade or business that you would otherwise include on Form 4797, Part I. This exclusion also applies to an interest in, or property of, certain businesses operating in the District of Columbia.